 Skimboards are trickier than they seem – they often lead to nasty injuries.

 Ocean craft such as stand-up paddleboards, kayaks and surf skis should always be used for the first time in calm conditions at a patrolled beach.

-More than 2,500 active volunteer surf lifesavers from 21 Surf Life Saving Clubs are patrolling beaches across the state on weekends and public holidays from 10 October last year through to Easter Monday on 5 April 2021.
+More than 2,500 active volunteer surf lifesavers from 21 Surf Life Saving Clubs patrol beaches across the state on weekends and public holidays from October through to March each year.

 And it’s busy work.